 - You have spotting or bleeding anytime within the cycle apart from during your period.

 Your doctor will review your medical record and treatment and conduct a physical examination to spot the causes of abnormal periods.
 The physical examination may include a pelvic exam additionally with a smear test.
 Other tests your doctor may order include:

-- Blood tests to test if you have got anemia or other medical conditions.
+- Blood tests to test if you have got anaemia or other medical conditions.

 - Vaginal cultures to test for possible infections.

-- A pelvic ultrasound to test for fibroids and polyps or cysts.
+- A pelvic ultrasound is to test for fibroids and polyps or cysts.

 - An endometrial biopsy is where a tiny low sample of tissue is taken from the liner of the uterus and is examined under a microscope to test for cancer or other cell abnormalities.